stat545ubc-2023/MissObs/README.md

-In the tibble generated above, you can see the function`count_all_missing_by_group` returned the total number of missing values for each groups in a `group`.
-For example, there are two category for the group variable **extreme_type**.
-The value of the variable **flow** is missing 2 times from the minimum category, but it is not missing from the maximum category.
+In the tibble generated above, you can see the function`count_all_missing_by_group` returned the total number of missing values.
+For example, there are two categories for the group variable **extreme_type**.
+The value of the continuous variable **flow** is missing two times from the minimum category, but it is not missing from the maximum category.